LiquidSmokeX64/Guides-Scripts/README.md

-How to build UnityROM-5.0.0 (Pure Edition) for OnePlus 3
+How to build Project X - ROM (Alpha) for OnePlus 3

 Install your Linux Distro (Ubuntu 16 LTS x64 for me)